OLenardDuncan/hotkey-switch/README.md

 # hotkey-switch
-Toribash Lua script that changes the Z (extends/contracts the joint) hotkey to Q and changes the X (holds/relaxes the joint) hotkey to E.
+Toribash Lua script that changes the Z key (extends/contracts the joint) to Q and changes the X key (holds/relaxes the joint) to E.

 https://imgur.com/a/6tp71ba